[Image1][English/日本語]August has arrived and the weather has been hot, with temperatures hitting 30 degrees C

 Students with abdominal pain in June Beware of the rainy season!

-Summer in Japan is not only hot, but also very humid and difficult to live with.
-June in particular is the rainy season.
-During the rainy season, the humidity is even higher, which makes it easier for food to spoil.
-I have heard many stories of foreign students getting food poisoning from eating food that has been stored in their rooms as it was when they were in their own countries.
-Please keep food in the refrigerator as much as possible and observe the expiration dates.
+Summer in Japan is not only hot but also very humid and uncomfortable.
+June is especially the rainy season.
+During this time humidity rises and food spoils more easily.
+I have heard many stories of international students getting food poisoning after eating ingredients they stored in their rooms as they did back home.
+Keep food refrigerated whenever possible and observe expiration dates.

-Many people are addicted to kotatsu, a winter specialty.
+Many people get hooked on kotatsu, a winter specialty.

 Winters in Japan are cold.
-In snowy countries, houses are built for winter and you can stay warm, but this is not the case in Tokyo.
-That's where the "Kotatsu" comes in.
-Have you ever heard of a kotatsu?
-It is a table with a heater.
-There are many international students who are addicted to the kotatsu.
-The kotatsu is warm and covered with a futon, so it is not uncommon to hear stories of people falling asleep while doing their homework.
-If you come to Japan, please try it at least once.
-You will never be able to get out of the kotatsu.
+In snowy regions houses are built for winter and stay warm, but Tokyo is not like that.
+That’s where the kotatsu comes in.
+Have you heard of a kotatsu?
+It’s a table with a heater.
+Many international students become hooked on the kotatsu.
+It’s warm and covered with a futon, so it’s common to hear stories of people falling asleep doing homework under it.
+If you come to Japan, try it at least once.
+You may never want to leave the kotatsu.

 Onset from the second year!
 Hay fever

-Many people suddenly develop hay fever in their second year of studying in Japan.
-In Japan, cedar pollen starts to fly all over the country around mid-January.
-Many people suffer from hay fever due to the pollen, and once you have it, you can't get rid of it unless you get special treatment.
-It is said that one in four Japanese suffer from hay fever.
-The main symptoms of hay fever are sneezing, runny nose, and itchy eyes.
-If you have hay fever in Japan, you should go to a hospital and get some medicine.
+Many people suddenly develop hay fever in their second year studying in Japan.
+Around mid-January cedar pollen begins to spread across the country.
+Many suffer from hay fever because of this pollen, and once you develop it you won’t get rid of it without special treatment.
+It’s said that one in four Japanese people suffer from hay fever.
+The main symptoms are sneezing, a runny nose, and itchy eyes.
+If you develop hay fever in Japan, visit a clinic and get medication.

-Did you all understand about the climate and natural phenomena in Japan?
+Did you all understand the climate and natural phenomena of Japan?
 Our school holds a disaster drill once a year.
-In this drill, we receive instructions from the local fire department so that we can evacuate calmly in case of a big earthquake.
-Our school supports students to live in the dormitory with peace of mind.
-We are looking forward to your enrollment.
+During this drill we receive guidance from the local fire department so we can evacuate calmly in case of a major earthquake.
+Our school supports students so they can live in the dormitory with peace of mind.
+We look forward to your enrollment.

-In August, the temperature has been over 30 degrees Celsius every day.
-This time, we will introduce the climate and natural phenomena of Japan.
+August has arrived, and hot days above 30 degrees Celsius continue every day.
+This time I will introduce Japan’s climate and natural phenomena.

 This text has been automatically translated.